-- Encourage my child-athlete to speak directly with his/her coach about coaching decisions or other areas of concern.
-For younger developing players, facilitate a meeting between your player and either the Player Agent or the coach to discuss any concerns.
+Encourage my child-athlete to speak directly with his/her coach about coaching decisions or other areas of concern.
+For younger developing players, facilitate a meeting between your player and the coach to discuss any concerns.

-- Follow the “chain of command” to lodge a complaint.
-If the player-coach meeting doesn’t solve an issue, and discussions with the Player Agent are not satisfactory, a meeting will be scheduled with the parents, player, coach and the Club Director.
+Follow the “chain of command” to lodge a complaint.
+If the player-coach meeting doesn’t solve an issue, and discussions with the Club Director and/or Director of Coaches are not satisfactory, a meeting will be scheduled with the parents, player, coach and the Club Director.

 I understand that it is my goal to exhibit good sportsmanship to my teammates, my coaches, my opponents, officials, the Marin Juniors Volleyball Club and myself.
 I am fully committed to Marin Juniors Volleyball Club and will abide by the Northern California Volleyball Association Code of Conduct and the following:

 AS A PLAYER, I WILL…

 Respect the officials, coaching staff, and parent volunteers

 Respect the history and tradition of the sport of volleyball by being a good ambassador

 Always give full effort at practices and in games

 Follow protocol while on the sideline/ bench: Stay next to the coach for instruction.
 Watch the game.
 Support teammates with positive comments.
 Mentally prepare to return to the game.
 Let the coach decide on substitutions.